Illinois high school boys basketball polls

 |10.

-Others receiving votes: Fairfield 8, Dunbar 7, Sterling Newman Catholic 3, Aurora Christian 2, Westmont 2, Pleasant Plains 1, Alton Marquette 1, Hall 1, Monticello 1.
+Others receiving votes: Warsaw West Hancock 11, Corliss 7, Sterling Newman 7, Casey-Westfield 7, Aurora Christian 3, El Paso-Gridley 2, Uplift 1, Williamsville 1.

 Class 1A